Kerry st. Laurent // M.F.A. / Ed.D.

 Internship and Practicum: Rebuilding Curriculum Approval Frameworks at the Hartford Art School, University of Hartford

-Notable projects and roles include program development and revision proposals, serving on a committee to rewrite departmental rubric structures, presentation of site-specific action research, acting as departmental coordinator for adjunct faculty, and researching and revising adjunct onboarding procedures.
+Notable projects and roles include creation of program development and revision proposals, committee service to rewrite rubric structures, presentation of site-specific action research, acting as departmental coordinator for adjunct faculty, and researching, revising and running adjunct onboarding procedures.

-• I have been teaching visual arts in higher ed since 2008.
+I have been teaching visual arts in higher ed with expertise in online instruction since 2008.

 I see the learning environment as a place where learners take an active role in their education as well as a place where social change is cultivated.
 Using philosophical underpinnings of Dewey, Freire and bell hooks and a trauma-informed approach, I never stop evolving as an educator.
 The tenets of my teaching philosophy are self-awareness & curiosity, clarity & intentionality, and teaching the whole student.